Gene & Molecular Therapies in Neurogenetics

 Key Points

-- Onasemnogene abeparvovec (Zolgensma, AveXis/Novartis): AAV9-SMN1; single IV infusion; approved FDA 2019 for SMA in patients <2 years; >30,000 USD/year → 2.1 million USD one-time dose; presymptomatic treatment near-normalizes motor outcomes; dorsal root ganglion toxicity seen in primate studies at high doses — clinical monitoring required; see the [[neuromuscular|Genetic Neuromuscular Disorders]] module for detailed SMA coverage including SMN2 copy number correlation and all approved therapies
+- Onasemnogene abeparvovec (Zolgensma, AveXis/Novartis): AAV9-SMN1; single IV infusion; approved FDA 2019 for SMA in patients <2 years; compared to nusinersen at ~$375K/year ongoing, Zolgensma is ~$2.1M one-time; presymptomatic treatment near-normalizes motor outcomes; dorsal root ganglion toxicity seen in primate studies at high doses — clinical monitoring required; see the [[neuromuscular|Genetic Neuromuscular Disorders]] module for detailed SMA coverage including SMN2 copy number correlation and all approved therapies

 - Voretigene neparvovec (Luxturna, Spark): AAV2-RPE65; subretinal injection; approved FDA 2017 for RPE65-related Leber congenital amaurosis; bilateral treatment; sustained visual improvement; 425,000 USD per eye — first approved in vivo AAV gene therapy in the US